g-ongenae/assert-or-boom/doc/or/orURITooLong.md

 # orURITooLong

-Throw a Boom.URI Too Long if the previous assertions where false.
+Throw a Boom.URI Too Long if the previous assertions were false.

 ## Skeleton